 While large businesses can afford to fork out millions for sophisticated cybersecurity, small businesses need to identify their top threats and deal with them appropriately.
 Some of the threats facing small businesses include:

 Ransomware is one of the top cyber threats for small businesses.
+That is why you need to to research when choosing the best Canadian online casino.
 In ransomware, the attackers infiltrate your system and hold your data and devices at ransom by encryption.
 The attackers demand payment via Bitcoin in return for the decryption code.

 Malwarebytes recently released a report that revealed that the rate of consumers being targeted by ransomware had significantly gone down, and malware attacks on small businesses had gone up.
 The detection rate in businesses in the first quarter of 2019 went up to 9.5 million from 2.8 million in the first quarter of 2018, nearly a 340% hike.